 To make a correct purchase, it is therefore necessary to focus on some aspects.
 First of all, evaluate the opinion of a specialist, a good doctor will be able to analyze your state of health current assessing also the clinical progress.
 Consider and evaluate yours too lifestyle, it would make little sense to start taking care of magnetotherapy if you follow an unhealthy lifestyle afterwards.

-Another important aspect is having an idea of budget that you can invest.
+Another important aspect is having a budget idea you can invest.
 Usually, the devices designed for use home and private, they have significantly lower costs compared to magnetotherapy devices aimed at professionals in the field (such as doctors and physiotherapists), but equipped with features and accessories that at home would be almost useless.

 Once this is done, it is necessary know what your real needs are.
 If the need is to do sessions of magnet therapy during the night, you can consider a model that gives you the opportunity to do long-term cycles (so with a timer that can also be set up to 12 hours), if you are a very dynamic person and need is to do it even when you travel (by car or train), you can orient yourself on compact and battery-powered models, which also provide autonomy for 3 hours.
 Similarly, if you need to be an elderly person to do magnetotherapy you can choose a simple model to use.